 Government support for businesses – a summary

 The Chancellor has announced numerous measures to support businesses as a result of the Coronavirus.
-Here we provide a summary (as of 19 May 2020) of the support available for businesses during this period of disruption.
+Here we provide a summary (as of 5 August 2020) of the support available for businesses during this unprecedented period.

 Small-medium sized businesses

 - Small Business Grant Fund – A local authority cash grant of £10,000 for businesses that are currently eligible for Small Business Rate Relief or Rural Rate Relief, to help meet their ongoing business costs.
-Local authorities will be contacting small businesses that qualify shortly.
-There is a list of local authorities and their grant funds, here.
+Local authorities should have contacted small businesses that qualify.
+If you think you are eligible for a grant but have not yet received it you can contact your local council here.

 - Coronavirus Business Interruption Loan Scheme (CBILS) – the British Business Bank’s CBILS facilitates business finance to small and medium sized businesses.
-Businesses with turnover up to £45m can borrow a maximum of £5m under the scheme, and businesses with turnover of between £45m and £500m can borrow up to £25m under the scheme.
+Businesses with turnover up to £45m can borrow a maximum of £5m under the scheme.
 This is aimed at businesses that are viable.
 SME businesses can access the first 12 months of that finance interest free.
-The borrower remains 100% liable for the debt but there is now no requirement for personal guarantees of loans below £250k.
+The borrower remains 100% liable for the debt.
 See our guidance on CBILS here or read our Q&A article here.

 - Bounce Back Loan – This loan enables smaller businesses to access finance more quickly and helps businesses to borrow between £2,000 and up to 25% of their turnover.
 The maximum loan available is £50,000.
 The government guarantees 100% of the loan and there won’t be any fees or interest to pay for the first 12 months.
 After 12 months the interest rate will be 2.5% a year.
 Read more about the Bounce Back Loan here or read our Q&A here.

 - Future Fund – will provide government loans to UK-based companies ranging from £125,000 to £5 million, subject to at least equal match funding from private investors.
 These convertible loans may be a suitable option for businesses that rely on equity investment and are unable to access the Coronavirus Business Interruption Loan Scheme.
-Details have now been published and can be found here.
+Read more here.

 - Cash grants for retail, hospitality and leisure businesses

-- The Retail and Hospitality Grant Scheme provides businesses with a cash grant of up to £25,000 per property.
+- The Retail, Hospitality and Leisure Grant provides businesses with a cash grant of up to £25,000 per property.
+Read more here.

 - For businesses in these sectors with a rateable value of under £15,000, they will receive a grant of £10,000.